 First off, there are many misconceptions about foreclosure, deed-in-lieu, and short sales.
 We will try to debunk them here.

-browse around these guys Common Foreclosure Myth #1: No matter what I do, I’m going to owe money to someone.
+Common Foreclosure Myth #1: No matter what I do, I’m going to owe money to someone.
 On most short sales, the seller is able to walk away owing the bank nothing.
 Of course, it’s all up to each individual bank, but eight times out of ten, you can walk away owing nothing.
 The bank bank loses way less money on a short sale than a normal foreclosure.
 In return for you helping them out, they will help you out.

 There is a big difference between a short sale and a foreclosure.